Academic Year 2019 – 2020

 Students Holding Visas Other Than Student (F-1) Visas

 Aliens holding valid visas that are otherwise eligible for admission may enroll in classes provided they are proficient in English and their visas do not expire before the end of the term for which they are enrolling.
-Contact the Residence Clerk in Enrollment Services for information concerning specific enrollment restrictions.
+Contact the Residency Specialist in Admissions & Records for information concerning specific enrollment restrictions.